AhmedAalaaa/ALU-Verification-Demo-using-OSVVM/README.md

 | NOT A       | 110         |
 | A XOR B     | 111         |

-And the output will be delayed one clock cycle from the input due to additional register has been added at the output port.
+And the output will be delayed one clock cycle from the input due to an additional register has been added at the output port.